Xilinx/fpga24_routing_contest/docs/final_submission.md

-# Alpha Submission
+# Final Submission

-In order to ensure that the contest environment is able to support all router entries ahead of the final submission deadline, a mandatory step for continued participation in the contest is the submission of an early "alpha" release.
-The performance of this alpha submission will have **zero** effect on the final submission score; instead, the organizers will endeavour to work with contestants to ensure that the runtime environment is as desired.
-Contestants will receive private feedback from the organizers assessing the performance of just their router on the released benchmark suite (plus a hidden benchmark) when run on contest hardware.

 ## Key Details

-* Alpha submission is mandatory for continued participation in the contest
-* Performance of alpha submissions will be shared privately with contestants and will not impact the final score
+* Final submission process/requirements are largely the same as for the [alpha submission](alpha_submission.html), but will be more strictly enforced
+  * Please follow this process closely!
+Although contest organizers will use their best efforts to run all submissions, failures may lead to disqualification
-* Alpha submissions will be evaluated on [AMD Heterogeneous Compute Cluster (HACC)](https://www.amd-haccs.io/) hardware
+* Final submissions will be evaluated on [AMD Heterogeneous Compute Cluster (HACC)](https://www.amd-haccs.io/) hardware
+  * Contest organizers will use their best efforts to run all submissions multiple (equal) number of times and accept their best result
 * Contestants are required to use [Apptainer](https://apptainer.org/docs/user/latest/) to containerize their submission (details below)
+* Routers will be evaluated solely on a set of hidden benchmarks
+* Final results will be made public at the [FPGA 2024 conference](https://www.isfpga.org/)

 ## Runtime Environment